 Absolutely no photos are allowed INSIDE the Book of Kells room, which is more like protecting darkness from light here.

 The floor tiles of Saint Patrick’s Cathedral are simply gorgeous.
 One reason I love visiting historic sites is to admire the amount of detail that goes into the architecture and design.

 Universal Sense of Humour

 This was hanging up on the concierge counter and made me laugh a little too loud.

-That one store or cafe you keep revisiting, but it does not exist where you live.
-You get back home dreaming of just one more sip, and find yourself at 2 am one night trying to order some on the internet.
+That one store or cafe you keep revisiting, but does not exist where you live.
+You get back home and dream of just one more sip, and find yourself at 2 am one night trying to order some on the internet.
 But you can’t.

 Moments of Peace

-While not religious, there was something incredible about entering Saint Patrick’s Cathedral right as they began their daily prayer and hearing the words recited in unison, as they had for centuries, echo around us in the chamber.
+I am not religious but there was something incredible about entering Saint Patrick’s Cathedral right as they began their daily prayer and hearing the words recited in unison, as they had for centuries, echo around us in the chamber.

 Each trip is different and brings its own unique memories but some things do not change no matter where you are.